jackkershaw/LondonBrutalistMap/README.md

 We welcome all contributions, big or small!
 Please refer to [CONTRIBUTING](/CONTRIBUTING.md) for instructions on how to contribute.
 Please follow the [CODE_OF_CONDUCT](/CODE_OF_CONDUCT.md) You can also email me on [hello@jackkershaw.net](mailto:hello@jackkershaw.net) with any questions.

+## Roadmap/Suggested Improvements

+It would be good to have more info URL links in the GEOJSON data (/src/components/geoJSONData.tsx).
+At the moment if a building does not have a More info url associated with it, clicking the more info button will trigger a google search for the building.

 ## Resources:

 ### Brutalism: